lucasleandro1805/CPU-Rasterizer/README.md

 -Uniforms, Attributes & Varyings.<br>
 -Simple.<br>

-I developed this project with the aim of studying and learning more about rasterizers and shaders.
-Also I would like to study more about parallelization techniques in C# and I found this a great project to test it.
+I developed this project with the aim of studying and learning more about rasterizers and shaders.<br> Also I would like to study more about parallelization techniques in C# and I found this a great project to test it.<br>

-Performance:
+Performance:<br>
-My CPU: Intel Core I5 ​​8250U 1.6ghz
+My CPU: Intel Core I5-8250U 1.6ghz<br>
-Running a screen of 300x300:
+Running a screen of 300x300:<br>
-Pixels per second: something around 2.5 million.
+Pixels per second: something around 2.5 million.<br>

-I found the performance very pleasant to be my first project of these.
+I found the performance very pleasant to be my first project of these.<br>

-The operation is very similar to OpenGL.
+The operation is very similar to OpenGL.<br>
-You must create shaders (VertexShader and FragmentShaders).
+You must create shaders (VertexShader and FragmentShaders).<br>
-Then create a ShaderProgram and attach the shaders.
+Then create a ShaderProgram and attach the shaders.<br>

-Your shader can contain Uniforms, Attributes and Varyings (Just like OpenGL).
+Your shader can contain Uniforms, Attributes and Varyings (Just like OpenGL).<br>

-I made an example inside the project for you to analyze.
+I made an example inside the project for you to analyze.<br>
-It is in the Examples/Cube/ folder.
+It is in the Examples/Cube/ folder.<br>
 </p>